norogoth/norogoth/README.md

-- 👋 Hi, I’m @norogoth
+- 👋 Hi, I’m @norogoth a professional and hobbyist software developer
-- 👀 I am a software developer.
-Currently dabbling into .NET.
+- 👀 I am a software developer with experience accross many different languages.
+I especially like NodeJS and ASP.NET.
 - 🐦 I like birds, Linux, React, nodeJS, creating web-pages from mark-down, gnomes, ~~Neovim~~ VSC and Ancient Egypt.
 Did you know that it took Sneferu three tries to build his pyramid?
 But he started the trend 🛕

 <!---